Classification of Students

 |Senior (SR)||92 or more|

 Agricultural Institute students are designated as first (01) year if they have earned fewer than 30 semester credits and second (02) year if they have earned 30 or more semester credits.Back To Top

 These students are United States citizens who have not obtained a baccalaureate degree and who take courses, but who are not currently admitted to a degree program.Back To Top

 Post Baccalaureate Studies (PBS)

-These students are United States citizens who take courses beyond the baccalaureate degree, but who are not currently admitted to a degree program.
+These students are United States citizens who take courses beyond the baccalaureate degree, but who are not currently enrolled in a degree program.
 This classification is closed to international students with the following exceptions: (a) spouses of regularly enrolled NC State degree students; or (b) students enrolled in special programs such as AID or FAO who are approved in advance by the International Student Office and the Graduate School.Back To Top

 - have graduated from high school at least one year before beginning enrollment